TempCatcher/tempcatcher/README.md

-# TempCatcher, indentify spam emails on clean domains.
+# TempCatcher, identify spam emails on clean domains.

 ## What is TempCatcher?
 TempCatcher is a service which provides intelligence on temporary email addresses.

 ## Why use TempCatcher?
-Our service is the logical next step If you have exhausted all other solutions in your battle against spam (domain whitelisting / blacklisting).
+Our service is the logical next step If you have exhausted all other solutions in your battle against spam (domain white-listing / blacklisting).

 ## How do i use TempCatcher?
 Please refer to [quick start guide](https://github.com/tempcacher/tempcatcher/README.md#quick-start-guide)